oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

     - Its secret/ConfigMap references are decorated with `sample-domain2` instead of `sample-domain1`
     - Has a changed `env` variable that sets a new domain name

-- [Update 3]({{< relref "/samples/simple/domains/model-in-image/update3.md" >}}): Demonstrates deploying an updated image with an updated application to the Update 1 use case domain.
+- [Update 3]({{< relref "/samples/simple/domains/model-in-image/update3.md" >}}): Demonstrates deploying an updated image with an updated application to the Update 1 use case domain and then restarting (rolling) its domain to propagate the change.

   - Image `model-in-image:WLS-v2`, similar to `model-in-image:WLS-v1` image with:
     - An updated web application `v2` at the `myapp-v2` directory path instead of `myapp-v1`